jakubjadczak/AliveCheck/README.md

 <h1>Alive Check Application</h1>

-The application allows users to easily manage and control the infrastructure
+The application allows users to easily manage and control the infrastructure.
+After adding IP addresses, the user can monitor the network status.
+The program at fixed intervals, pings the devices and presents this data to the user.

-> #### Technology stack!
+> #### Technology stack
 >
 > - Web framework: Django 5.0 (with Python 3.12)
 > - Database: PostgreSQL